ben2613/modified-pypacc/README.md

 Modified from https://github.com/ethanhart/pypacc

-As I met a strange format of PAC, which contains W16 in the middle of sentences
+As I met a strange PAC file,
+which contains W16 in the middle of sentences
 I modified ethanhart's pypacc to read it